 Our leasing fee is half of a full month's rent.
 We spend a lot of time, effort, and money doing leasing (including turn-overs) and for us our goal is to place high quality, stable tenants that will stay in the property for a long time.
 Our goal is not to have turnover on a regular basis, regardless of the leasing fee, because regular turnovers really puts a strain on our staff's time.

-Do you up-charge for maintenance and repairs or receive any kickbacks from your vendors?
+Do you up-charge for maintenance and repairs?

 Our entire management company philosophy is based from our own experience as property owners.
 We are not like most management companies where they make more money with their maintenance team than they do on actual management.
 That is a poor business model because all the value is stripped away leaving you, the owner, negatively cash flowing and financially worse off.
 We want you to be so successful that you have the ability and desire to go buy more properties so that we can manage those as well.

 Coordinating repairs and maintenance is a central part of our job and nine times out of ten our management fee covers our project management.
 If there is a need for us to meet vendors or have a large involvement in the work then we simply expense for our time spent on site at a reasonable hourly rate.

 The vendors that we use are ones that we have cultivated a relationship with because we consistently use their services.
 Our vendors are selected on their quality, responsiveness, and price, and no kickbacks are received from any vendor and the incentives we do get, like competitive prices, we pass on to you.
 We are more than happy to use any preferred vendors you have since that is a great way for us to find qualified professionals, but if they don't get the job done or we think you would be better off using one of our vendors we'll be sure to tell you.

 When am I contacted in the event of a repair needing to happen?